rmjarvis/TreeCorr/docs/cov.rst

   (what they call mult) or 'mean'.

 The default value of ``cross_patch_weight`` is 'simple' for all variance methods.
-MP22 recommends to instead use 'match' for jackknife covariances and 'geom' for bootstrap covariances.
+MP22 instead recommends using 'match' for jackknife covariances and 'geom' for bootstrap covariances.
 In order to maintain API consistency, we haven't made this the default yet, but we may in a future version of TreeCorr.